square/protob/README.md

       return { some: 'response' } // coorced to the ouptut type, or construct an object of the ouptut type.
     }).catch(errorHandler);

+By default, a promise is always returned.
+There are some cases though where a future is better (console for example).

+    service = new MyService();

+    // response - An instance of the response type that will be expanded when the data is available. var response = service.MyMethod({some: 'request'}, { future: true });

+    response.isFulfilled // returns true if fulfilled
+    response.asPromised // A promise that will be fulfilled

 These services are very useful on the server side to construct APIs with strong contracts even if they're not served to clients.
 By using services you can strictly enforce a particular API internally in your code.
 Very useful when that API is interacting with external APIs or providing services over http.